 break

-Of course, in Python, the for loop automates this process of creating an iterator for an iterable object and invoking the next element repeatedly before calling the StopIteration exception (Goodrich et al., 2013).
+Of course, in Python, the for loop would have automated this process of creating an iterator for an object and invoking the next element repeatedly before calling the StopIteration exception (Goodrich et al., 2013).

 Generators

-This is an alternative to a traditional function and is suitable when we need the results one by one.
-Here is an example to generate the prime factors of a natural number in Python.
+Generators are an alternative to a traditional function and are suitable when we need the results one by one.
+Here is an example that generates the prime factors of a natural number in Python.
 Note the use of the “yield” construct instead of a “return”:

 generator.py